Online Geometric Covering and Piercing: Conclusion

 \section{Conclusion}

-No online algorithm can obtain a competitive ratio lower than $\Omega(n)$ for piercing $n$ intervals.
-Due to this pessimistic result, we restricted our attention to bounded scaled objects.
-We propose upper bounds for piercing bounded scaled $\alpha$-aspect$_{\infty}$ fat objects in higher dimensions.
-By placing specific values of $\alpha$, the tight asymptotic bounds can be obtained for bounded scaled objects (like intervals, squares, disks, and $\alpha$-aspect polygons) in $\IR$ and $\IR^2$.
+No deterministic online algorithm can obtain a competitive ratio lower than $\Omega(n)$ for piercing $n$ intervals.
+Due to this pessimistic result, we restricted our attention to similarly sized objects.
+We propose upper bounds for piercing similarly sized $\alpha$-aspect$_{\infty}$ fat objects in higher dimensions.
+By placing specific values of $\alpha$, the tight asymptotic bounds can be obtained for similarly sized objects (like intervals, squares, disks, and $\alpha$-aspect polygons) in $\IR$ and $\IR^2$.
 There are gaps between the lower and the upper bounds in higher dimensions.
 We propose bridging these gaps as a future direction of research.
-We only consider the deterministic model.
-This raises the question of whether randomization helps.
+We only consider the deterministic model, which raises the question of whether randomization helps.